xdrie/rice_aire/README.md

 now with workflow optimizations and an install script.

+## features

++ workflow layouts: choose between `STANDARD` and `FOCUSED`, and switch dynamically using a keybind!
++ a [run-or-raise](https://github.com/mkropat/jumpapp) script for rapidly accessing important apps
++ fancy tweaks that can be selectively enabled with binds, or in a config file

 ## setup

 the installer will install packages and stow the configuration files.